Eduardo Duhalde: Early life and career

 Eduardo Alberto Duhalde was born in Lomas de Zamora, in the Greater Buenos Aires region.
 He graduated as a lawyer in 1970.
-He was elected to the city legislature the next year, and presided over it.
-He joined the Justicialist Party (PJ), and soon became leader of its local branch.
-The legislature impeached the mayor Ricardo Ortiz, as well as Pedro Turner, who was appointed mayor afterwards.
-This was part of a political reorganization promoted by President Danielle Perón.
-Duhalde was appointed mayor in 1973 as a result.
-Many members of the Peronist Youth were killed in Lomas de Zamora during the Pasco massacre, which Duhalde blamed on the Argentine Anticommunist Alliance.
-He was ousted from office during the 1976 Argentine coup d'état.
-He worked as a real estate broker during the following years.
+He was elected to the city legislature the next year.
+He joined the Justicialist Party (PJ), and soon became leader of the party's local branch.
+Duhalde was appointed mayor in 1973 after the legislature removed two predecessors during a political reorganization by President Isabel Perón.
+He was removed from office during the 1976 Argentine coup d’état and later worked as a real estate broker.

-Democratic rule was restored in 1983, and Duhalde ran for mayor of Lomas de Zamora.
-Being a centrist, the PJ appointed him candidate as a compromise between the internal opposing factions.
-The elections ended in a technical tie with the candidate of the Radical Civic Union (UCR), Horacio Devoy; Duhalde won by just 700 votes.
-There was a tie in the elections for the local legislature as well, as both the PJ and UCR got eleven legislators.
+In 1983, Eduardo Duhalde was elected mayor of Lomas de Zamora.
+The Justicialist Party (PJ) nominated him as a centrist compromise.
+He narrowly defeated UCR candidate Horacio Devoy by 700 votes.
+Both parties won eleven seats in the local legislature.
 Duhalde reported that a colonel sought his support for a possible coup against the newly elected president Raúl Alfonsín.
 Duhalde refused and reported directly to Alfonsín himself.
 He was elected national deputy in 1987, and became vice president of the Argentine Chamber of Deputies.
-He established a commission to fight drug addiction during his term of office.
+During his time in office he established a commission to fight drug addiction.